 Hi!
 You found our list of fun Microsoft Teams games.

 Microsoft Teams games are games, competitions, and puzzles playable on the Microsoft Teams platform.
 For example: Trivia, Guess Who, and Scavenger Hunts.
 These games use the platform’s features like video, chat and white boards to engage remote workers and facilitate virtual team bonding during online meetings and conference calls.
+These activities are also known as “MS Teams games.”

 This article contains:

-- Microsoft Teams meeting games
+- fun Microsoft Teams games

 List of Microsoft Teams games